 The findings were published in July in the Journal of the American Medical Association Dermatology.

 Vitamin A is an essential vitamin that humans need in order to stay healthy, but doesn’t seem to attract as much research attention as better-known vitamins such as vitamins C and D.

-Vitamin A is probably best known for supporting eye health, but is also essential for human growth and development, reproductive health and skin health.
+Vitamin Ais probably best known for supporting eye health; however, it is also essential for human growth and development, reproductive health and skin health.